By Brandy McDonnell

 Two months after moving to California, Dallas was at a dance club when a guy started a conversation with her sister, Krystal.
 Noticing that his friend looked East African, Dallas asked where he was from, and within moments, the stranger, a Somali named Hakim Gulaid, told her, “I know your family.”

 “He didn’t even know my name.
 He just said, ‘I know your family.’
 I realize now how small the Somali community is: People know each other worldwide; it’s crazy,” she said.
 “But I didn’t know that, of course, then.
 So, I didn’t believe it at first.
-At first, I just said, ‘Yeah, right.’ ”
+At first, I just said, ‘Yeah, right.’”

-But Gulaid’s father had been best friends with Dallas’ grandfather in Somalia, and he had been dating one of her cousins in 1998 when her grandmother, Amina Jama, had come to California to stay with family and launched an ultimately unsuccessful search for her late son’s daughter.
+But Gulaid’s father had been best friends with Dallas’ grandfather in Somaliland, and he had been dating one of her cousins in 1998 when her grandmother, Amina Jama, had come to California to stay with family and launched an ultimately unsuccessful search for her late son’s daughter.

 “They hired a private investigator to try to find me,” Dallas said.
 “But they had my last name wrong because mom had gotten married and my dad adopted me, so my last name changed.
 And they had my birthday wrong because everywhere else in the world 10-5-80 means May 10 and not Oct.
 5. … So, they didn’t have any connections.”

 Thanks to Gulaid, she and her family were able, at long last, to make those connections.
+She soon realized that it was not only her father’s untimely death but also the Somali Civil War that kept them apart.

 Painting through the process

 Since that chance encounter in 2004, Dallas has traveled to Africa at least eight times to visit her family and delve into her heritage.
+Although she continues to learn, she said her travels have been quite an education.

 “You may have this picture of what something is in your mind like there’s this picture of Africa that’s shown a lot in America that it’s easy to just say ‘OK, it’s a blanket statement.
 This is Africa.’
 But then you go to different countries and you see the different cultures, you see the different traditions and things like that, and it just paints a more holistic view.
 You can the diversity,” said Dallas, who teaches African aesthetics as an adjunct faculty member at the University of Oklahoma.